Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: On-Cone Field Equations

 Equation \ref{eq:on_cone} represents the time-domain solution for the on-cone $\hat{\theta}$-component of the Askaryan electric field.
+The expansion to first-order in $\epsilon$ is only performed so the final result resembles semi-analytic results for $\vec{E} = -\partial\vec{A}/\partial t_{\rm r}$ \cite{10.1103/physrevd.84.103003,PhysRevD.101.083005}.
 Table \ref{tab:features_1} summarizes the definitions of the parameters in Equation \ref{eq:on_cone}.
 Fit results for the parameters of Table \ref{tab:features_1} are shown in Section \ref{sec:fit}.

-Notice that the overall field amplitude scales with energy ($E_{\rm 0} \propto E_{\rm C} \sim n_{\rm max} a$) and with the second power of cutoff-frequency.
-The units of $E_{\rm 0}$ are therefore V Hz$^2$.
-The amplitude is asymmetric, and the the parameter $\epsilon$ influences the asymmetry.
+Notice that the amplitude is asymmetric, and the the parameter $\epsilon$ influences the asymmetry.
 The $\epsilon$ parameter was studied in JCH+AC in detail.
-For example, Figure 10 of \cite{10.1016/j.astropartphys.2017.03.008} shows that $\epsilon \approx [0.1 - 1]$ for $\sqrt{2\pi} \rho_{\rm 0} \approx 20$ m$^{-1}$ and $a \approx 4$ m.
-These values are typical of 10 PeV cascades (see Section. \ref{sec:fit}).
-The expression for $\epsilon$ is the product of the ratio of the lateral to longitudinal length, and the longitudinal length to the vertex distance, making it a physical parameter connecting the event geometry to the cacscade shape.
-Figure \ref{fig:on_cone} displays normalized examples of Equation \ref{eq:on_cone} for different values of $\epsilon$.
+For example, Fig. 10 of \cite{10.1016/j.astropartphys.2017.03.008} shows that $\epsilon \approx [0.1 - 1]$ for inverse lateral width $l^{-1} = \sqrt{2\pi} \rho_{\rm 0} \approx 20$ m$^{-1}$ and $a \approx 4$ m.
+The best-fit results for $\epsilon$ and $a$ are shown in Section. \ref{sec:fit}.
+JCH+AC showed that the expression for $\epsilon$ is the product of the ratio of the lateral to longitudinal length, and the ratio of the longitudinal length to the observer displacement, making it a physical parameter connecting the event geometry to the cacscade shape \cite{10.1016/j.astropartphys.2017.03.008}.
+Figure \ref{fig:on_cone} displays normalized examples of Equation \ref{eq:on_cone} for different values of $\omega_{\rm 0}$, $\omega_{\rm C}$, and $\epsilon$.